 What Booth Size do I need for my Guard Booth and Security Team?

 Guard booth size is an important consideration when choosing your guard booth.
+Some may assume that big guard booths are better by definition.
+However, proper booth dimensions are a consideration to be taken seriously.
 Whether you are protecting a construction site, parking lot carnival, office building, or seasonal event, choosing the right guard or security booth size is paramount.
-This ensures that your security team can use the shack effectively.
+Proper guard shack dimensions ensures that your security team can use the shack effectively.

-Before we get to sizing, though, let’s review the many benefits of having an onsite security guard or team.
+Before we get to more about security booth dimensions, though, let’s review the many benefits of having an onsite security guard or team.

 - A security guard presence provides an important service to any business.

-- It provides human eyes on the scene who can spot trouble, as well as the ability to respond quickly to said trouble.
+- Parking lot security guards provide human eyes on the scene that can spot trouble, and also respond quickly to said trouble.
 This includes accidents, natural disasters, robberies, and more.

 - Security guards help monitor grounds and people, prevent crime, report crime, serve customers, and simply provide a sense of security.